Why You Should Consider a Tankless Water Heater

 One of the most important factors to consider is your household’s hot water consumption.

-Tankless systems are best suited for smaller households or homes with low to moderate water usage.
+Tankless systems are best suited for smaller households or homes with low-to-moderate water usage.

-Assessing how much hot water you typically use will help determine whether a tankless system is right for your family.
+Assessing how much hot water you typically use will help you determine whether a tankless system is right for your family.

 If multiple people are using hot water at the same time, a more powerful unit may be needed to keep up with the demand.